Sai-Krishna-Web/HeisenBerg-Editor/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+You can see screenshots of app attached in ScreenShots folder for reference.

 Application  will start with Login In Page, which will authenticate user using 'Auth0'.
 For Better experience, please sign up to HeisenBerg Authentication Manager instead of 'Continue with google' option.